BWGZK/CycleMix/README.md

-# CycleMix

-The annotated scribbles for training set of [MSCMRseg](https://zmiclab.github.io/zxh/0/mscmrseg19/data.html) have been released in [MSCMR_scribbles](https://github.com/BWGZK/CycleMix/tree/main/MSCMR_scribbles).
-The code has been released.
-We will release the trained models as soon as possible, thanks for your attention.
+# CycleMix: A Holistic Strategy for Medical Image Segmentation from Scribble Supervision

+This project is developed for our CVPR 2022 paper: [CycleMix](https://arxiv.org/abs/2203.01475).
 For more information about CycleMix, please read the following paper:

 ```
 @article{zhang2022cyclemix,